 Whether you get your letter from a therapist or an online service, ensure that the letter is authentic and legal.

-To help you identify a legitimate ESA letter, here are some key points to check for:
+To help you identify a legitimate ESA letter for dog, here are some key points to check for:

 In case you are ordering your ESA letter online, ask for a sample ESA letter before paying to guarantee the authenticity of the service.